“In Flagrante is a sexy, thought-provoking, sensual experience and I can’t wait to see where they go from here” Frodo McDaniel – Broadway Baby (UK)

 Julie van Renen graduated from UNITEC with a bachelor of performing and Screen Arts majoring in Contemporary Dance in 2003.
 Since then she has been working as a freelance dancer, choreographer and teacher.
 Her freelance career has given her opportunities to work with many choreographers such as Megan Adams, Clare Luiten, Julia Milsom, Wilhemeena Gordon, Morag Magnolia Brownlie, Jessie McCall and Carol Brown.
 Julie has also performed with Backlit Productions and is a long standing member of Spinning Sun Dance Company under the direction of Ann Dewey.
 The company have performed nationally and internationally in various Arts Festivals.

 Shanelle has also worked for numerous choreographers in independent work performing internationally and throughout New Zealand in festivals and shows.
 Career highs include performing at the Edinburgh Festival in 2013 with Mary-Jane O’Reilly's 5 star rated show 'In Flagrante' and travelling to countries around the globe including, India, Kuwait, Qatar, Norway, Germany, Netherlands, Seychelles and the UK to perform.
+Most recently Shanelle performed as a Dancer/Singer/Actor in the sell out show 80’s musical hit ‘Pleasure Dome' starring Lucy Lawless and in 2019 ‘The City of One Hundred Lovers’ directed by Tony Stimach.
+Shanelle is mother to daughter Portia born 2015 and has been a Pilates instructor since 2008.
+She is currently a Pilates Mentor with Polestar Pilates NZ.

 Black and White by Kaveh Kardan.